 • How they can remove their personal details/application and their record

-This means that whether you are advertising a job on a website, through your own careers site, requesting postal application forms or placing an advert in the paper, you MUST tell them all this information (as a declaration) at the beginning of the application process.
+This means that whether you are advertising a job on a website, through your own careers site, requesting postal application forms or placing an advert in the paper, you MUST tell them all this information in your privacy statement /as a declaration.

-Just because you receive the application from a candidate by email, does not mean that you have consent to use their data i.e. you can’t process/contact the applicant or keep that CV on file.
-Just sending the declaration to the candidate on an auto-response email after they have sent in their CV does not mean you have their consent either.
+Just because you receive the application from a candidate by email, it does not mean that they have consented for you to use their data for other jobs or keep their CV on your file.
+Just sending the privacy statement to the candidate on an auto-response email after they have sent in their CV does not mean you have their consent either.
 The legislation is changing this “assumed consent” to “explicit consent”.
-You must have their explicit consent at the point that they send you their details, hence the blank tick box.
+If you are relying on consent as the legal basis, you must have their explicit consent at the point that they send you their details, hence the blank tick box.